 Messy?
 Yes!
 Confusing?
 Not really.
 The only thing I am after is to observe if an element in the domain is being “greedy” by wanting to be paired with more than one element in the range.
 The element 15 has two arrows pointing to both 7 and 9.
 This is a clear violation of the requirement to be a function.
 A function is well behaved, that is, each element in the domain must point to one element in the range.
 Therefore, this relation is not a function.

 Example 4: Is the relation expressed in mapping diagram a function?

 If you think example 3 was “bad”, this is “worse”.
-A single element in the domain is being paired to four elements in the range.
-Remember, if an element in the domain is being associated to more than one element in range, the relation is automatically disqualified to be a function.
+A single element in the domain is being paired with four elements in the range.
+Remember, if an element in the domain is being associated with more than one element in the range, the relation is automatically disqualified to be a function.
 Thus, this relation is absolutely not a function.

 Example 5: Is the mapping diagram a relation, or function?

 Let me throw in this example to highlight a very important idea.
 Your teacher may give something like this just to check if you pay attention to details.

 So far it looks normal.
 But there’s a little problem.
 The element “2” in the domain is not being paired with any element in the range.
 Every element in the domain must have some kind of correspondence to the range for it be considered a relation at least.
 Since this is not a relation, it follows that it can’t be a function.